muzenplaats/calc/README.md

 # calc v0.1.0
-Raw ideas of a calculator
+Some raw ideas of a calculator